Jjeje007/syuppod/README.md

 This is a work in progress so i haven't yet planned to make a release.\
 The API is still in developpement and it's not yet stabilized.\
-My priority is the daemon part (syuppod).
+My priority is to stabilize daemon API.

 ## Meta